Are you a college student of color interested in doing great journalism? ProPublica wants to help.

 Are high school students or recent college graduates eligible for the program?

-No, it is only available for college or graduate students taking classes in 2017-18.
+No, it is only available for college or graduate students taking classes in the academic year.

 I’m not a U.S. resident.
 Am I eligible to apply?